ShadowOne333/A-Link-to-the-Past-Redux/ReadMe.md

 * Change the Good Bee’s name to Golden Bee.
 * Change Faerie to Fairy.
 This includes in-game text too.
 * Change Pegasus Shoes to Pegasus Boots.
 This includes in-game text too.
+* Tunics order will always remain as Blue Tunic first, and Red Tunic second, despite if you get them out of order.
 * Change all the references of the “Wise Men” to “Sages”, Medicines to "Potions", Blue Pendant is now Wisdom while Red one is Power, and many other text and graphical changes to fit in line with the rest of the series.
 * King of Hyrule now has a red outfit instead of green to match the rest of the franchise’s Kings of Hyrule (Like Daphnes Nohansen Hyrule from WW).
 For v5.0, the palette being shared between green soldiers and King of Hyrule has been fixed.
 Thanks to Conn for this!